 If you’re using cups or spoons, or worse, you’re merely estimating, there is a good chance that you’re missing the mark and don’t even know about it.
 Here’s an example to why.

-Take 1 tablespoon of peanut butter as an example.
+Take 1 tablespoon of peanut butter.
 It should provide 15 grams of total weight and about 100 calories.
 However, the idea of what constitutes a “tablespoon” can vary greatly from person to person and so does the calories you think you’re consuming.
 A slip here and there won’t sabotage your goals, but adding up these inaccurate measurements over a whole week or a month can have a serious negative effect on your results.

 Weighing your food before it is eaten will help you recognize the correct serving size and and what your exact calorie intake is.
 You probably think weighing your food will be incredibly tedious but using a scale will help you learn what common serving sizes look like over time.
-In a few weeks or months, you’ll know what 100g of steak looks like without weighing.
+In a months, you’ll know what 100g of steak looks like without weighing.

 - Place your scale on a flat surface and turn it on.
 It will take a few seconds to turn on and you will see 0 displayed along with the unit of measurement.